polhenarejos/picokeys-docs/docs/picokeyapp/app-settings.md

 When enabled:

-- PicoKeyApp bypasses the standard PC/SC stack
+- PicoKey App bypasses the standard PC/SC stack
 - Communication is performed through the Rescue Interface
 - This may be required if PC/SC is misconfigured or unavailable